Smart-LaSDPC/device-simulator/README.md

 # device-simulator
-It is simulator of Device (ESP32 and temperature sensor )
+It is a simulator of the Device (ESP32 and temperature sensor )

 # Command to execute the code.